johnlam1968/ibkr_headless_mcp/README.md

 ## Features

 Instead of wrapping on ibind's method, now an endpoint mcp server is available: a LLM agent parses the documentation and uses the get method to retrieve information for an end user.
+From a software development perspective, writing hard codes to call API will eventually become largely redundant because AI could figure it out in runtime.
+The documentation of the API itself is the code.

 ## Prerequisites
 1. **IBKR Account**: Paper/live trading account with API access enabled.